Regret-Free Reinforcement Learning for LTL Specifications: Regret-Free Learning for Until Formulas

-Intuitively, we pick the confidence bound on the right hand side of Eq.~\eqref{eq:trans-conf-bound}, such that the corresponding inequality holds with high confidence.
-More concretely, we have the following result. \begin{lemma}\cite{Tarbouriech:2019} Let $\epsbig\coloneqq \bigcup_{k=1}^\infty \{\Mp\in\Mbk\}$.
-Then $\prob(\epsbig)\geq 1-\delta$. \end{lemma} \textbf{Extended value iteration.} In every episode $k\in\nats$, we use a modified version of extended value iteration (EVI) to compute an \emph{optimistic MDP} $\Mtk\in\Mbk$ and an \emph{optimistic policy} $\Pitk$ such that $\Pitk$ maximizes probability of reaching $G$ on the optimistic MDP $\Mtk$.
-Fixing the policy $\Pitk$ on $\Mtk$ induces a discrete-time Markov chain (DTMC) with transition function denoted by $\Ptk$.
+and $N_k^{+}(s,a):=\max(1, N_k(s,a))$.
+Intuitively, we pick the confidence bound $\delta$ on the right hand side of Eq.~\eqref{eq:trans-conf-bound}, such that the corresponding inequality holds with high confidence.
+More concretely, we have the following result. \begin{lemma} Let $\epsbig\coloneqq \bigcap_{k=1}^\infty \{\M\in\Mbk\}$.
+Then $\prob(\epsbig)\geq 1-\delta/3$. \end{lemma} The above lemma states that the true MDP $\M$ lies within the iMDP $\Mbk$, constructed from observations, with high probability.
+Next, we describe the policy synthesis procedure based on $\Mbk$.

-Alg.~\ref{alg:EVI} illustrates our proposed extended value iteration (EVI) algorithm.
-One key input to our algorithm is a vector $\Lambda \in \reals_{>0}^{|S|}$, whose entries contain an upper bound on the expected hitting time required to reach $G$ under an optimal policy $\pi^\ast$.
-The following lemma outlines the procedure for computing $\Lambda$, assuming it is finite. \begin{lemma} Let $\M'$ denote the MDP that is resulted by connecting $B$ to $s_\init$ in $\M$ with probability $1$, and $\lambda^\ast\in \reals_{>0}^{|S|}$ denote the vector whose entries contain the expected time to hit $G$ in MDP $\M'$ under policy $\pi^\ast$.
-With confidence $1-\delta$, we have